jcervas/teaching/2025-2026/class-cmu-2025-84-309/readme.md

 *Purpose*: Civic discourse, empathy, critical thinking
 *Objective Alignment*: 4, 6, 8

-*Participation* (15%): Active, respectful involvement in class discussions, including preparedness (e.g., completing readings) and thoughtful contributions.
+*Participation* (10%): Active, respectful involvement in class discussions, including preparedness (e.g., completing readings) and thoughtful contributions.

-*Attendance* (15%) Regular attendance and active involvement form a significant part of your final grade (see grading section).
+*Attendance* (10%) Regular attendance and active involvement form a significant part of your final grade (see grading section).
+If you do not show up, you will not earn an ‘A’.
 To recognize that occasional absences are sometimes unavoidable (e.g., for religious observance, job interviews, university-sanctioned events, or illness), attendance grades will be calculated using an exponential function.
 1–2 absences → mild penalty, 6+ absences → sharp drop (serious consequences).

 $$s(A) = 100 \cdot \left(1 - \frac{1 - e^{-kA}}{1 - e^{-kT}} \right)$$
 where $$k=0.1$$ and $$A$$ is the your number of absences and $$T$$ is the total number of classes.

-If you must miss class, please notify me at least 24 hours in advance (unless it’s an emergency or sudden illness) so we can arrange a way for you to catch up.[^5]
+If you must miss class, please notify me at least 24 hours in advance (unless it is an emergency or sudden illness) so we can arrange a way for you to catch up.[^5]

 *Student Led Topics* (5%): Each student will lead one class discussion on a topic of their choice related to the course themes (along with several other students).
 This includes selecting readings, preparing discussion questions, and facilitating the conversation.
 The goal is to engage your peers in critical thinking and respectful debate.
+Topics and readings should be assigned early in the semester.

 ## Weekly Reflection Journals (15%)